 In 1984, Stallman started the influential GNU project to develop a free operating system called GNU.
 GNU is compatible with Unix, and the name GNU stands for "GNU's Not Unix", to emphasize that it is like Unix but not Unix.
 Today millions of people use a version of GNU, though often referring to it as Linux, which is actually the name of the operating system kernel, published under the GNU General Public License (as are many of the other software packages usually distributed with the Linux kernel).

 Stallman resigned from the MIT AI Lab to start GNU, so that MIT would not be able to claim the copyright on the GNU software, but the university was kind enough to let him use their computers.
 In 1985, Stallman founded the Free Software Foundation as a tax-exempt charity for development of free software.
 Interestingly, much of the FSF funding comes from the sale of CDROM's containing copies of the FSF software.

-Stallman has also developed the GNU EMACS text editor, GNU symbolic debugger (GDB), and GNU C compiler.
-He has received the following awards and distinctions:
+Stallman also developed some very sophisticated and useful software, including the GNU EMACS text editor, GNU symbolic debugger (GDB), and GNU C compiler.

 - 1991 -- Grace Hopper Award from the Association for Computing Machinery, for development of the first Emacs editor in the 1970s.

 - 1990 -- MacArthur Foundation fellowship, and $240,000 genius grant

 - 1996 -- Honorary doctorate from the Royal Institute of Technology, Sweden.